best garage hooks — wide editorial view of a residential garage wall with metal hooks holding tools, a coiled hose, and a ladder

 Buyer warning

 Two sizes only.
 If you need a specialty geometry — a vertical bike hook, a hose-specific spiral hanger, a ladder-padded hook — neither the 9-inch nor the 6-inch covers it.
-Buy the purpose-built hook from the relevant slot in this article, not this kit.
+Buy the relevant purpose-built hook covered elsewhere in this article, not this kit.
 The 10-pack is the right answer for general-purpose mixed gear; not for specialty needs.

 Best with Rail System: Rubbermaid FastTrack Vertical Bike Hook